PascalBod/IMTAtlantique-2023/README.md

 ##### Exercise 2

+Question 1: each task displays a trace message.
+How does it happen that the contents of the messages are not mixed, from time to time?

-Question 1: remove the call to `vTaskDelay` function in `app_main`.
+Question 2: remove the call to `vTaskDelay` function in `app_main`.
 Build, run, check trace messages.
 What happens?
 How do you explain this?

-Question 2: reduce task stack size to 100.
+Question 3: reduce task stack size to 100.
 Build, run, check trace messages.
 What happens?

-Question 3: read the [description of the `uxTaskGetStackHighWaterMark` function](https://freertos.org/uxTaskGetStackHighWaterMark.html).
-Then, use the function to find a minimal value for task1 stack depth.
+Question 4: read the [description of the `uxTaskGetStackHighWaterMark` function](https://freertos.org/uxTaskGetStackHighWaterMark.html).
+Then, use the function to find a minimal value for task1 stack depth, and test it.

 ### Session 4a - 11-Jan - Software - part 2